 This is the year in which we celebrate 50 years of Stonewall, a moment to acknowledge the journey and celebrate our incredible collective achievements.
 Around the world Stonewall is considered the start of the ‘modern LGBT(I) movement’.

-We know we owe a lot of the tremendous progress we know today in so many parts of our region to activist who were working on the liberation of our communities long before Stonewall.
+We know we owe a lot of the tremendous progress we know today in so many parts of our region to activists who were working on the liberation of our communities long before Stonewall.
 It is thanks to them, and the several generations of activists they inspired that we achieve great changes in laws, policies and attitudes in Europe over the past decades.

 Yet, we also know that our gains are fragile and that the journey for equality is not complete.
 This year ILGA-Europe sounded the alarm bell about real rollback.
 There is a real sense of urgency in taking action both to continue gaining protection and acceptance and to withstand very serious attempts to undermine our human rights.
 We are equally concerned about the state of democracy in the world: put simply, it is hard to disassociate the very real pressure that LGBTI communities experience in parts of the region and globally from forces of authoritarianism and populism.
 We also cannot separate the struggles our communities experience from ever widening economic inequalities.

 Sadly, we start witnessing good policies being removed, political support disappearing, places that previously felt relatively safe becoming more unsafe.
 We have always known that guarantees of lasting equality are never fully achieved, but we are now seeing just how important it is to ensure that, in these uncertain political and social climates, that our incredible achievements do not regress.
 Year after year we are reminded of the importance of safeguarding rights yet to be recognised and of ensuring we do not see rollback on those rights we have won.
 And we are acting with all of our strength, defiance, determination and courage – as fiercely as ever.